PolymathicAI/AstroCLIP/README.md

 ![image](assets/im_embedding.png)

 ## Install
-Note that an up-to-date eventlet is required for wandb (again old version on rusty) The following packages are excluded from the project's dependencies to allow for a more flexible system configuration (i.e. allow the use of module subsystem).
+Note that an up-to-date eventlet is required for wandb.
+The following packages are excluded from the project's dependencies to allow for a more flexible system configuration (i.e. allow the use of module subsystem).

 ```bash